DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 - We need areas in the levels that cater to the game's mechanics.
 Fuck ludonarrative dissonance
 - For example, we NEED arena sections where the player NEEDS to fight the enemies with their guns and powers to progress.

+> [!Important]
+> With the way the narrative is rn, Kin (the player) is currently remembering their past actions.
+So, the part of the game that you are playing is all in his head.
+We can use this to be more abstract with the level design & design intentions.
+For example, we can have fog that blocks off certain areas of the level

 # Juice

 ## Visual